The best used car warranty companies in 2022 include Endurance, Protect My Car, and CarShield.

 What Drivers Say About Used Car Warranties

 Our research team recently polled 1,000 consumers who have purchased or considered purchasing extended car warranties.
 Here are some of the takeaways:

-- Satisfaction: Over 41 percent of the customers in our survey said they were satisfied with their extended warranty because it covered needed repairs.
-Another nearly 24 percent said they were satisfied with the providers despite never filing a claim.
+- Satisfaction: Over 41 percent of respondents said they were satisfied with their extended warranty because it covered needed repairs.
+Nearly 24 percent said they were satisfied with their provider despite never filing a claim.

 - Value: Our survey found that 40.5 percent of those polled thought buying an extended warranty was worth it, and 44.6 percent said "it depends."
 That leaves 14.9 percent of consumers who felt an extended warranty isn't worth the investment.

-Another thing we found in our survey was that cost is the most important factor to consumers contemplating buying extended warranties.
+We also found in our survey that cost is the most important factor to consumers contemplating buying extended warranties.
 The length of the warranty and covered components ranked similarly for importance among potential customers.

 Compare Providers To Find The Best Coverage

 If you purchase a used car no longer protected under the car’s original factory warranty, an extended car warranty can offer peace of mind and offset repair costs.
 Research common issues for your car’s make and model (and the associated repair costs) when warranty shopping.
 If these costs exceed what you feel comfortable spending on your vehicle, an affordable monthly payment for a used car warranty could be a good option.